-As the ER8000 carries the internal LISN, it shall be placed 0,8m from the EUT and bonded to the ground reference plane by the ER8000/GND Ground connection, optional accessory.
+As the ER8000 carries the internal LISN, it shall be placed 0,8m from the EUT and bonded to the ground reference plane by the ER8000/GND Ground connection standard accessory (see §2.10 Hardware Installation).

 Floor-standing EUTs are subject to the same provisions as above with the exception that they shall be placed on a floor, the points of contact being consistent with normal use.
 In this case the ground reference plane end shall extend at least 50 cm beyond the boundaries of the EUT and have minimum dimensions of 2m by 2m.
-The floor standing EUT shall be isolated by the ground reference floor and kept at a maximum distance of 0.15m.
+The floor standing EUT shall be isolated by the ground reference floor and kept at a maximum distance of 0,15m.

-The power cable should be 1m long; longer cable should be centrally bundled for at least 0.4m.
+The power cable should be 1m long; longer cable should be centrally bundled for at least 0,4m.